-- By Elias GrollElias Groll is a staff writer at Foreign Policy, covering cybersecurity, privacy, and intelligence. , Hanna KozlowskaHanna Kozlowska is a fellow at Foreign Policy.
+- By Elias GrollElias Groll is a staff writer at Foreign Policy, covering cyberspace and its conflicts and controversies.
+He has written for the magazine since 2012 and is a graduate of Harvard University., Hanna KozlowskaHanna Kozlowska is a fellow at Foreign Policy.
 She previously worked as a fixer, researcher and freelance contributor for the New York Times in Poland, and as the associate editor for Poland Today, an English-language magazine.
 Her work has also appeared in the Huffington Post and several Polish publications.
 She graduated from Swarthmore College where she was coeditor in chief of The Daily Gazette.

 Just when you thought the Ukrainian conflict couldn’t get more surreal, a video surfaced on social media Friday that appears to show a Ukrainian helicopter pilot captured by pro-Russia militiamen who claim to have captured him after he had been wounded and abandoned by his colleagues in a field (obviously, a dubious claim).
 In the two-minute video, he appears gravely wounded and has been bandaged using a parachute.
 A man examining his injuries says he urgently needs to be transported the emergency room.